jbloewencolon/Psychedelic-Trip-Report-Text-Generator/README.md

 By Jordan Loewen-Colón August 2023

 # Objective
 In March 2022, researchers from McGill University embarked on a [groundbreaking project](https://www.mcgill.ca/neuro/channels/news/largest-ever-psychedelics-study-maps-changes-conscious-awareness-neurotransmitter-systems-338389) using descriptions from personal experiences with psychedelic substances to map specific mental states to brain activity.
-This study laid the foundation for developing a sophisticated technology tool that might one day predict which areas of the brain should be activated to create particular mental sensations or feelings.
+This study laid the foundation for developing a sophisticated technology tool that may predict which areas of the brain should be activated to create particular mental sensations or feelings.

 This research aims to contribute to **discovering new medicines** by understanding how different drugs can affect the mind.
 However, a major challenge in this area is the **scarcity** of firsthand accounts or personal descriptions of these experiences.